About the course

 The University of Wolverhampton offer this BSc (Hons) Specialist Practice Nursing Post Graduate Diploma which starts in September of each year.

-This Nursing and Midwifery Council (NMC) programme allows you to work towards the NMC Specialist qualification in Practice Nursing in addition to an honours degree.
-There is also an option of undertaking the recordable V100 Non-medical prescribing qualification.
+This Nursing and Midwifery Council (NMC) programme allows you to work towards the NMC Specialist qualification in General Practice Nursing in addition to an honour’s degree registrable on part one of the NMC Register.
+With the additional option of undertaking the recordable V100 Non-medical prescribing qualification.

 It may be studied full-time or part-time.
 Full-time study takes one year, part-time study takes two years.